Global Anaesthesia Course

-Global Anaesthesia Course (formerly known as Anaesthesia in Developing Countries (ADC)) Last course: 13 to 17 November 2023 in Uganda.
-Dates for 2024 course to be confirmed
+Global Anaesthesia Course (formerly known as Anaesthesia in Developing Countries (ADC)) Next course: 2025 dates to be confirmed

 Global Anaesthesia Course (formerly known as Anaesthesia in Developing Countries (ADC)) is an unusual and successful course started by Dr Mike Dobson in 1981 in Oxford, in an effort to meet the specific needs of anaesthetists from the UK and similar high-income countries wishing to travel to low-resource settings to work, or to collaborate with other anaesthetists in these settings.